 'I know you will become bitter.
 I know you will suffer because of him...but I swear, I won't let you die.'
 She looked into Severus' eyes as he was observing her and a small smile appeared on her lips.
 Severus only raised an eyebrow.
 'Because I have always admired you.'

 The next morning, Hilary woke up in a bad mood.
 She was happy to meet up with Lily and Remus after breakfast but she dreaded one special encounter.

 The day before, after meeting Severus, she had gone to the Great Hall with him and they had parted ways to go to their respective tables.
 She had shortly seen Lily and the Marauders.
-While James and Sirius had glared at her, probably because she had been with Severus, Lily and Remus had seemed surprised but had still waved at her.
-Hilary had waved back with a smile but her smile had turned sour when she had noticed the earlier missing member of the Marauders, Peter Pettigrew, the cowardly little rat.
+James and Sirius had glared at her, probably because she had been with Severus.
+Lily and Remus had seemed surprised but still greeted her with small waves.
+Hilary had been smiling back but that smile turned sour when she took notice of the earlier missing member of the Marauders, Peter Pettigrew, the cowardly little rat.
 He was the one who actually betrayed her parents and caused their deaths.
 The simple thought of it made her blood boil but she couldn't simply accuse him of something he still hadn't done.
 She wanted to hit him and send him to Azkaban right there and then but she had to endure it.

 "Is something wrong, Hilary?"
 A tall girl who had emerged from the bathroom asked her.
 "You are frowning."